Flodapo/http_hyper-v_control/README.md

-(View the raw README.md to copy code)
+(View the raw README.md to copy code or else it wont work)

 This Project is kind of 2 Parts.